 Electron Backscattered Diffractometry (EBSD) is based on automatic indexing of electron backscatter diffraction patterns (EBSP) which can be produced in a properly equipped SEM.
-OIM provides a complete description of the crystallographic orientations in polycrystalline materials.
+EBSD provides a complete description of the crystallographic orientations in polycrystalline materials.

 Electron backscatter diffraction patterns (or EBSPs) are obtained in the SEM by focusing the electron beam on a crystalline sample.
 The sample is tilted to approximately 70 degrees with respect to the horizontal.
 The diffraction pattern is imaged on a phosphor screen.
-The image is captured using a low-light SIT camera.
+The image is captured using a low-light CMOS camera.
 The bands in the pattern represent the reflecting planes in the diffracting crystal volume.
 Thus, the geometrical arrangements of the bands are a function of the orientation of the diffraction crystal lattice.

 EBSD is a powerful tool for investigating of polycrystalline microstructure including:

 - Local crystallographic textures

 - Grain boundary analysis

 - Crystallographic analysis of microgram quantities of material

 - Substructure analysis